ark-network/arkdev.info/docs/user/cli.md

 chmod +x /usr/local/bin/ark
 ```

-## Wallet Setup and ASP Connection
+## Wallet Setup and Server Connection

 Initialize your wallet and connect to a liquidity provider running an `arkd` server: